Mitcheldean Road and Forest of Dean Junction Railway: Taken over by the Great Western Railway

-Nevertheless, the company itself was incapable of progressing the construction, and by early 1878 the GWR had made traffic and working agreements with the company, and the GWR Act of 22 July 1878 enabled the GWR to subscribe a further £20,000 to the undertaking.
+Nevertheless, the company itself was incapable of progressing the construction, and by early 1878 the GWR had made traffic and working agreements with the company, and the Great Western Railway Act 1878 (41 & 42 Vict. c. ccviii) of 22 July 1878 enabled the GWR to subscribe a further £20,000 to the undertaking.
 Daniel Gooch of the GWR became the company chairman and board meetings were held at Paddington instead of at Newnham.
 Still the line lay moribund for some two years until the GWR took over completely.
-An Act of 6 August 1880 authorised the GWR to absorb the undertaking and to complete the line, which it did at a further cost of £21,626, making a total cost to the GWR of £60,626.
+An act of Parliament of 6 August 1880 authorised the GWR to absorb the undertaking and to complete the line, which it did at a further cost of £21,626, making a total cost to the GWR of £60,626.
 Still with the line completed, the GWR made no attempt to open it to traffic: economic depression dominated the Forest economy; moreover the completion of the S&WR Lydbrook extension provided a much more direct outlet for traffic from the northern part of the Forest to South Wales.

 By now the GWR was well established in the southern and eastern part of the Forest, and a northern outlet was less important.
 Workings in the southern part of the originally planned route could conveniently be given a southerly connection, and about a mile at that end was opened for mineral traffic in July 1885, from Speedwell Siding down to Whimsey.